waku-org/specs/standards/application/contentframe.md

 Application developers use chat protocols to send payloads between clients.
 However not all payloads sent over a protocol are intended to be read by the end users.
 In normal operation a chat protocol needs to notify the chat clients of event changes in order to keep all clients synchronized.
 With a finite set of message types, its possible to explicitly label each type as "content" or "meta-message" and route the payload appropriately.
 In an evolving decentralized chat protocol, this is not alway possible.
 When a client receives a payload it does not understand, there exists an ambiguity of whether this message contains a payload intended for the application, or a protocol message type which it does not understand.
 This ambiguity makes versioning between clients difficult.

-Furthermore as applications communicating with each other cannot be guaranteed to be compatible, its possible that applications can also receive messages and be uncertain as how to parse incoming messages.
+Furthermore as applications communicating with each other cannot be guaranteed to be compatible, its possible that applications can receive messages and be uncertain as how to parse incoming messages.

 Having a mechanism that removes the ambiguity of how to handle payloads intended for end users is beneficial for both clients and applications.